 Good Hotel Guide Review

 Pitlochry’s renowned Festival Theatre was born in 1951 in the grounds of this Victorian mansion, run today as a welcoming hotel by Struan and Louise Lothian.
 Bedrooms are traditionally furnished, with Scottish art, perhaps a wall of statement wallpaper, floral and plaid accents, a balcony or dual-aspect windows, views of woodland and mountains.
 Suites have a coffee machine, a drinks cooler, smart TV.
-We hear praise for a ‘polite European receptionist’ and ‘prompt service'.
-Barely had a guide trusty sunk into a leather armchair by a roaring log fire, than ‘canapés of smoked haddock mousse and haggis were brought’.
+We hear praise for a ‘polite European receptionist’ and ‘prompt service’.
+Barely had a Guide trusty sunk into a leather armchair by a roaring log fire than ‘canapés of smoked haddock mousse and haggis were brought’.
 A cabinet is stocked with more than 50 malt whiskies.
 A lounge menu offers light lunches, while in the dining room Nick Imrie’s nightly-changing menus include such dishes as assiette of seafood, braised feather blade of Highland beef, and a creative veggie option.
 At breakfast there are free-range eggs, Perthshire sausages, smoked haddock.
 Summer packages include a pre-theatre dinner and transport across the river to catch, as it might be, Private Lives or The Pasadena Roof Orchestra.
-(RG, and others)
+(Robert Gower, and others)